 It's a five-year Masters-level degree for students who want to gain a firm business foundation while developing the ability to do business in a foreign language.

 It will develop your knowledge and understanding of international business while preparing you for a business career with management potential.

-A year abroad means you'll become fluent in the language and give you confidence to do business overseas in other cultures.
+A year abroad means you'll become fluent in the language and give you the confidence to do business overseas in other cultures.

 You can choose to specialise in the following business subjects:

 - Business Analysis & Technology